BlenderVR/manual/manual/components/configuration-file.rst

 Configuration File
 ==================

-The Blender-VR XML configuration file is loaded by the `console <../architecture/run-modes.html#console>`_ to get the architecture related information to run Blender-VR and send it to each `virtual environment <../architecture/run-modes.html#virtual-environment>`_ rendering node.
+The BlenderVR XML configuration file is loaded by the `console <../architecture/run-modes.html#console>`_ to get the architecture related information to run BlenderVR and send it to each `virtual environment <../architecture/run-modes.html#virtual-environment>`_ rendering node.

 This file must contain at least four sections, plus the ``plugins`` section.
 It also includes a ``blenderVR`` section which only option is the network port used for the synchronization between the rendering nodes.